 If you are not already familiar with his work, Simon Sinek, a thought leader on "Why" delivered a TED talk and subsequent book which I consider to be required reading to be a successful Project Manager.
 I suggest that upon completion of this article you immediately do the following two things:

 2. Get the book - Start With Why : How Great Leaders Inspire Everyone To Take Action

 Once you understand the why for your project, you will have mastered the first key element to preventing p#?s poor project performance.

-Until next time!Posted over 2 years ago
+Until next time!Posted about 5 years ago